On this page - Talcum Powder ....... Foam Bath ....... Soap ....... Gift Sets

 Side panels :- images relating to that character ie. the Mayor has the Town hall on one & Mayorial car on the other

-Unfortunately I've never seen any of the Wright Layman (W.L) ones close-up,so comparisons are tricky when all I have to go on is that decidedly 3rd hand photo further up the page.
+Unfortunately I've never seen any of the Wright Layman ones close-up,so comparisons are tricky.

-But they're spot-on whoever did them.And Sorelle should also be complimented on the quality of the finish too,because it's really striking just how crisply executed they are.
+But Sorelle should be complimented on the quality of the finish,because it's striking just how crisply executed they are.